BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-offenbach_molotov.markdown

 When you win a trick, you add the cards' point value to your score.
 The player that makes the final trick gets an additional five points.

 ### Molotovs!
-If a molotov appears on the table, the winner of the trick gets bombed another 20 points.
+If a molotov appears on the table, the winner of the trick gets bombed another 20 or 50 points.
 A molotov is three or four cards __of the same suit__ in sequence.
 - Small molotov = three in a row
   - 20 points
 - Large molotov = four in a row